uktrade/.github/SECURITY.md

 ### Optional: Setup CodeQL to allow PRs from repository forks

+All uktrade repositories with the **Default DBT security** policy have CodeQL scanning enabled.
+Individual repositories can apply their own advanced scanning rules if required.

-For most repositories, the default CodeQL configuration applied by the **Default DBT security** policy will be sufficient.
+For most repositories, the default CodeQL configuration will be sufficient.
 However, this default configuration does not currently support scanning PRs raised from a fork of a repository.
 If your repository needs to accept PRs from a fork, you must follow these steps to switch to the advanced CodeQL setup:

 1. Open the GitHub settings page, and navigate to the Advanced Security section using the left hand menu
 1. Scroll down to the Code Scanning section, under the Tools sub-section there will be an item for CodeQL analysis